 4. Spear-Phishing

 Spear-phishing is a form of phishing, only it’s very targeted.
-According to CSO, phishing is generic, and hackers don’t care about who they are attacking, they just want a wide net of victims to threaten.
+According to CSO, phishing is generic, and hackers don’t really care about who they are attacking, they just want a wide net of victims to threaten.
 Spear-phishing digs deeper, which could mean several things, including conducting research on a specific individual within a company and then effectively targeting that individual via email.
 The primary tactic is via email; however, it can also be done on social media as well.

 Hackers execute spear-phishing on social media by looking through Facebook walls, and Twitter feeds and learning an individual’s interests to better target them.
 A spear-phishing attack on social media can go as far as a cybercriminal impersonating a victim’s family member via private messaging and encouraging them to click on bogus links that can eventually lead to malware or ransomware.
 As we mentioned before, cybercriminals love capitalizing on a crisis.
 A pandemic, for instance, raises more concerns for spear-phishing, as a hacker can use that type of information to attack a specific victim or company.